mrballistic/bejeweled-ai/memory-bank/progress.md

 # Progress: Bejeweled Clone with AI Mode

 ## Current Status
-The project is progressing with core functionality in place, but some issues need to be addressed.
-Dark mode has been implemented based on system preferences.
+The project has made significant progress with core gameplay mechanics and UI improvements.
+The game board is functional with proper animations and theme support.

 ## Completed
 1. Technical brief reviewed and analyzed.